mahfuzzayn/nanantha-server/README.md

 ## **Project Overview**

 Nanantha Server is a robust backend built with Node.js, Express, and TypeScript, enabling seamless user management, tutor profiles, bookings, and reviews, with all data securely stored in MongoDB.
-It features JWT-based authentication, role-based access control, and integrates payment solutions like SSLCommerz or Stripe, ensuring efficient API handling and smooth interaction with the Next.js frontend.
+It features JWT-based authentication, role-based access control, and integrates payment solution Mollie, ensuring efficient API handling and smooth interaction with the Next.js frontend.

 ## **Tech Stack**